composer/windows-setup/README.md

 [Composer][composer] is a wonderful tool but it can sometimes be tricky to install on Windows.
 This installer attempts to ease the pain by:

-* helping you set up PHP so it can be used from the command line
+* helping you set up PHP so that it can be used from the command line
 * installing Composer so that you can use it from any location by typing: `composer`
-* setting it up so you can also use it from Git Bash and Cygwin
+* enabling its use from Command Prompt, Git Bash and Cygwin (including cygwin php)

 [Download][download] and run it, and in the majority of cases this is all you need to do.
 The install process is described in more detail below, while the [Wiki][manual] describes how to do it manually.